dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ```

 `key` is optional, so we can pass an empty object for now.
 Next, we will replace the `Banner` class with the `App` as the root of our application.

-{% aside 'Mandatory object for properties' %}
-The 2nd argument of the `w()` function is mandatory even you have no properties to pass in.
-This is to ensure the correct type guarding for all widgets in TypeScript.
-{% endaside %}

 {% section %}